Thames and Chiltern

 Everything that we do aims to support victims and witnesses, deliver justice for all, and make our communities safer.
 We work in partnership with our police forces, but are independent of them.

-CPS Thames and Chiltern is led by Chief Crown Prosecutor Adrian Foster, supported by two Deputy Chief Crown Prosecutors: Joanna Coleman (Crown Courts) and Sarah Maclaren (Magistrates' Courts).
+CPS Thames and Chiltern is led by Chief Crown Prosecutor Jaswant Narwal, supported by two Deputy Chief Crown Prosecutors: Joanna Coleman (Crown Courts) and Sarah Maclaren (Magistrates' Courts).

 In the financial year 2017-18, CPS Thames and Chiltern prosecuted 27,524 cases in Magistrates' Courts and 4,664 cases in Crown Courts.
 The conviction rate for this period was 84.3% in Magistrates' Courts and 81.1% in Crown Courts.